davanstrien/flyswot/README.md

 ```

 - _flyswot_ will search inside the manuscripts_folder looking for image files.
-- By default it will look for files that contain {code}`FS` in the filename since these are files which have been labelled as being "end flysheets" or "front flysheets"
+- By default it will look for files that contain `FS` in the filename since these are files which have been labelled as being "end flysheets" or "front flysheets"
 - Once it has found all the files labelled as `flysheet` it will then run a computer vision model against these images to see if they are labelled correctly i.e. if it is indeed a flysheet or something else.
 - flyswot will save a csv report containing the paths to the image, the directory the image is stored in, the label, and the confidence for that prediction.

 ## Detailed Usage Guide

 This section provides additional guidance on the usage of _flyswot_.
-This is primarily aimed at [HMD] users of _flyswot_.
+This is primarily aimed at [HMD](https://www.bl.uk/projects/heritage-made-digital) users of _flyswot_.

 ### How flyswot searches for images